DAGINATSUKO/www-rpcs3/README.md

 * [Opera Software Opera](http://www.opera.com/)

 ## Deployment
-Simply download the repository files and upload them to your web server or open them in a text editor, preferably [Notepad++](https://notepad-plus-plus.org/).
-Based on the web server, RPCS3.net comes pre-defined as a SSL (Secure Sockets Layer) website.
-This may cause issues with web servers or web server emulators that do not have SSL capabilities.
-To fix this issue, .htaccess must be modified accordingly.
+Simply download the repository files and upload them to your web server or open them in a text editor, e.g. [Notepad++](https://notepad-plus-plus.org/).
 For local deployment, the only requirement is [Docker](http://docker.com/getdocker).
 To run the application, use:

 ```shell
 docker-compose up